Suns spoil Nikola Jokic’s MVP party, beat Nuggets 116-102

 Suns: Phoenix led by double digits much of the first half, but went cold over the final 90 seconds of the second quarter, allowing the Nuggets to pull to 59-55 at halftime. … The Suns shot 50% in the first half both from beyond the arc and from the field, and they made all 11 of their free throws.

-Nuggets: Missed their first seven shots after halftime, sapping them of the momentum they took into the break by closing on a 6-0 run. … Michael Porter Jr., who tweaked his back in the series opener, had another tough time, shooting 5 for 13 from the floor for 15 points.
-Will Barton added 14 in his second game back from a hamstring injury.
+Nuggets: Missed their first seven shots after halftime, sapping them of the momentum they took into the break by closing on a 6-0 run. … Will Barton added 14 points in his second game back from a hamstring injury.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports